usalu/semio/README.md

 Is there really no alternative?

-Well, if one agent (person or robot) can at most work only on one file, then we need to make sure that not more than one agent works on the same file.
+Well, if one agent (person or robot) can at most work only on one file, then we need to make sure that not more than one agent works on the same file 🔀

 But how?